-These requirements, particularly irrevocability, have led to the JQT doctrine being rather inflexible and third party rights therefore rarely appear in conventional Scottish contracts.
-Professor Hector MacQueen, the lead Commissioner for the SLC project, described this doctrine as “notoriously difficult to state and clearly out of line with current business and social needs”.
-It is clear that the irrevocability requirement is a significant barrier to the utility of third party rights in Scotland.
-The position in other jurisdictions (such as England) is much more flexible meaning that it can make commercial sense for large corporate groups to operate elsewhere.
+These requirements, particularly irrevocability, had led to the JQT doctrine becoming rather inflexible and third party rights therefore rarely appeared in conventional Scottish contracts.
+Professor Hector MacQueen, the lead Commissioner for the SLC project, described this doctrine as “notoriously difficult to state and clearly out of line with current business and social needs”[see press release].
+It was clear that the irrevocability requirement was a significant barrier to the utility of third party rights in Scotland.
+The position in other jurisdictions (such as England) was much more flexible meaning that it could make commercial sense for large corporate groups to operate elsewhere.

 The imminent changes